thlorenz/es6ify/README.md

 console.log(typeof tmp === 'undefined'); // true
 ```

+NOTE: Traceur has a pretty bad bug that makes the above code not work correctly for now: [google/traceur-compiler#1358](https://github.com/google/traceur-compiler/issues/1358).

 ### modules

 Imports and exports are converted to `commonjs` style `require` and `module.exports` statements to seamlessly integrate